 One of the best things to do in Dubai, one of the world’s luxury destinations, is visit the Dubai Aquarium.
 The Dubai Aquarium is one of the largest aquariums in the world and one of the most impressive things you can do in the city.

-There are a couple of interesting things about the Dubai Aquarium: first, it’s located in the Dubai Mall, so you can casually do your shopping and then visit the Aquarium.
+There are a couple of interesting things about the Dubai Aquarium: first, it’s located in the Dubai Mall, so you can casually do your shopping and then visit the aquarium.

 Second, there are different packages for visiting the Dubai Aquarium: you can either visit just the aquarium and the underwater zoo, or you can add on a ride in a glass-bottomed boat.
-There are also VIP packages that include fish feeding and the behind-the-scenes tour.
+There are also VIP packages that include fish feeding and a behind-the-scenes tour.
 Book tickets online in advance or at the aquarium.

 Finally, it’s open until VERY late: it closes at midnight and it’s cheaper to visit after 10 p.m.
-That’s due to the weather in Dubai: in summer months, it’s extremely hot during the day, so some people prefer to wake up later, start the day late and go to sleep very late as well.
+That’s due to the weather in Dubai: in the summer months, it’s extremely hot during the day, so some people prefer to wake up later, start the day late, and go to sleep very late as well.

 By Liza of Tripsget

 One of the best places to see in Dubai?
 La Mer.

 Dubai is best known for its skyscrapers, malls and other crazy places.
 La Mer is a gorgeous place that represents a different side of Dubai.
 It opened in late 2017.